MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 Many web sites use JSON instead of XML to serialize data for communication between servers and web-based apps.

-As of PowerShell 7.2, `ConvertTo-Json` will emit a warning if the depth of the input object exceeds the depth specified for the command.
+As of PowerShell 7.2, `ConvertTo-Json` emits a warning if the depth of the input object exceeds the depth specified for the command.
 This prevents unwanted data loss when converting objects.

 This cmdlet was introduced in Windows PowerShell 3.0.